 - The Kids Shack in Wynberg,

 - Funky Frogs, Tygervalley

 For more details on the opening times and prices of these play venues please check out their websites where you may also find more details on their special school holiday programmes.
 (If you know of any others let me know and I can update my list)

-Another really fun option at Grand West is The Magic Company.
-There are lots of activities and carnival rides for kids including carousel rides, mini rollercoasters and bumper cars.
+Grand West’s The Magic Company offers lots of activities and carnival rides for kids including carousel rides, mini roller coasters and bumper cars.
 Next door there is also an arcade for the older kids filled with plenty of games to keep them happy.
 Be prepared for lots of noise, flashing lights and an endless request for more cash (unless you set a limit upfront!!)

 If you have a gym membership at Virgin Active their play areas are usually great and often they run a holiday programme that might be worth signing up for!

 A trip to the “big” movies is always a treat and if you’re on Discovery and have completed the Kids Health Assessment this is a very affordable option as kids watch movies before 7pm for FREE!
 Visit the Ster-Kinekor or Nu-Metro websites for the latest family-friendly movie titles coming to the big screen soon.
 Book via Nu Metro and Ster Kinekor cinemas nationwide.